Create and use Docker images for ZED and ROS 2

 The ZED Wrapper code is copied from the source files of the working branch and compiled inside the Docker image.

-📌 NOTE: in the entrypoint files we set the value of the ROS_DOMAIN_ID environment variable to 0 that is the default value in ROS 2.
+In the entrypoint files, we set the value of the ROS_DOMAIN_ID environment variable to 0, which is the default value in ROS 2.

 You can get more details concerning the ROS_DOMAIN_ID usage on the official ROS 2 documentation.